koyuspace/koyuos/README.md

 #### YouTube

-koyuOS already includes a YouTube client called `mps-youtube`.
+koyuOS already includes a YouTube client called `yt`.
 This allows you to watch YouTube without having to load up the bloated YouTube.com site and save some CPU cycles for more important stuff like [compiling koyu.space](https://docs.joinmastodon.org/dev/setup/) or playing [TF2](https://store.steampowered.com/app/440/Team_Fortress_2/).

 ### First boot